skharrison/CF-BM-WGS-data-analysis/README.md

 * Highly recommend use of [Anaconda](https://www.anaconda.com/products/individual) to install software components.
 * In order to carry out SNP analysis, interactive python3 [Jupyter notebook](https://jupyter.org/) utilized, also easily installed via Anaconda.

+**NOTE:** ALL samples analyzed were sequenced with 151bp Illumina paired end reads

 ### Data Quality Control
 - add in script with code snippet to accomblish for x # of samples
 - Raw reads trimmed with [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) using the following parameters: